brochadolab/Brenzinger2024/Code/Folate Docking/README.md

 # Folate Docking
-This folder contains codes for performing molceular docking
+This folder contains codes for performing the molecular docking in Figure 4c and 4f.

 #required:
 - 2D sdf files from PubChem stored in a "ligands/" folder